Function

 • Complete operations and conduct Phase 3

-• Perform safety and immunogenicity data analysis
+• Perform safety, immunogenicity and efficacy data analysis

 • Document consistency of the various lots